NilVentosa/restester/README.md

 The idea here is to make it easy to automate REST tests without any coding, only with one (or more) json files.

 ## Install
-* gine clone git@github.com:NilVentosa/restester.git
+* git clone git@github.com:NilVentosa/restester.git
 * mvn clean compile assembly:single

 ## To run
-java -jar restester-jar-with-dependencies.jar testPlanFile.json
+java -jar restester-1.0.0.0-SNAPSHOT.jar testPlanFile.json

 A .xml report will be produced after execution in the same folder where the tool is.
 The results are also printed to the screen.